JianhongPan/Distributed-BatchNorm-PyTorch/README.md

 # Distributed-BatchNorm-PyTorch

-Distributed Batch Normalization implementation in PyTorch.
+Distributed Batch Normalization (DBN) implementation in PyTorch.

 This module simulates the built-in PyTorch BatchNorm in distributed training where the mean and standard deviation are reduced individually on each virtual device.